ub-math/exam_guides/docs/instructor.md

 * create a Gradescope assignment for the exam;
 * instruct students that they need to submit their work to Gradescope when the exam is over.

-If you have not used Gradescope in your course before, it is useful to create a practice assignment before an exam, so students can get some experience with the Gradescope submission process.
+If you have not used Gradescope in your course before, it is  very strongly recommended to create a practice assignment before an exam, so students can get some experience with the Gradescope submission process.

 It is possible to use UBLearns, instead of Gradescope, to collect exams, but tools provided by UBLearns for exam collection and grading are much more limited and less user friendly than what is available with Gradescope.